Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

-While many people are afraid of snakes, others find them fascinating.
+Many people are afraid of snakes, but others find them fascinating.
 From their impressively strong musculature to the smoothness of their scales, snakes make unique pets.
-Several species are objectively one of the most low maintenance animals you can own.
-There is one deal-breaker for many though — all snakes eat whole prey — meaning most require feedings of whole rodents, birds, rabbits, and reptiles.
+Several species are objectively among the most low-maintenance animals you can own.
+There is one deal-breaker for many, though: All snakes eat whole prey.
+In other words, most snakes require feedings of whole rodents, birds, rabbits, and reptiles.

-- Species of snakes that can eat other prey items
+- Species of snakes that can eat other prey items.

-- Alternative food options for rodent-eating snakes
+- Alternative food options for rodent-eating snakes.

-- Snake species that take prepared food
+- Snake species that take prepared food.

 Many snakes make excellent pets and do not need to eat rodents, or can eat alternative commercial food and be perfectly healthy.
 Therefore, as long as you obtain a species that is suitable for your needs, you are not doing anything unethical.
 Feeding rodents can also be messy.
 Warming frozen-thawed prey under a heat lamp can result in it 'leaking' or rupturing when the snake grabs it, which is disgusting.
 Feeding live prey is also mostly unnecessary abuse.